edkf/cli-utils/README.md

 # CLI Utils
-Just a curated list with some useful shell commands
+Just a curated list with some useful cli commands

 * [ImageMagick](imagemagick.md)